-- ► This study uses an acetylcholine chloride as an offlabel drug, which is widely accepted as a safe drug in the quantitative sudomotor axon reflex test. - This study uses assessment methods that reflect peripheral circulatory disorders in patients with collagen disease, such as Raynaud's condition score, modified Rodnan total skin thickness score and classification of nailfold capillaries. - This study adopts two evaluation points, summer and winter, to observe effects of temperature on sweating. - The limitation of this study is that the results of axonal reflex sweating do not provide the total amount of sweating and do not indicate direct information on noradrenaline-induced vasoconstriction.
+- This study uses an acetylcholine chloride as an offlabel drug, which is widely accepted as a safe drug in the quantitative sudomotor axon reflex test. - This study uses assessment methods that reflect peripheral circulatory disorders in patients with collagen disease, such as Raynaud's condition score, modified Rodnan total skin thickness score and classification of nailfold capillaries. - This study adopts two evaluation points, summer and winter, to observe effects of temperature on sweating. - The limitation of this study is that the results of axonal reflex sweating do not provide the total amount of sweating and do not indicate direct information on noradrenaline-induced vasoconstriction.

-Eccrine glands receive both cholinergic and adrenergic innervation, and are controlled by the autonomic nervous system.3 Aside from sweating, sympathetic nerve activity also regulates changes in body temperature with respect to the environment via vasoconstrictor nerves primarily associated with norepinephrine.
-In patients with collagen disease, exposure to cold environments can cause the sympathetic nerves to react abnormally, & causing Raynaud's phenomenon in which small blood vessels contract excessively.4 This causes digital ischaemia and gangrene, especially during winter, thus reducing the quality of life of these patients.
-Recently, it was reported that subcutaneous injection of botulinum toxin, which was widely used as a treatment for hyperhidrosis, 5 was effective for improving Raynaud's symptoms and digital ulcers.
-6-8 However, it remains unclear whether its antiperspirant effect contributes to the improvement of Raynaud's symptoms or digital ulcers in patients with collagen disease.
+Protected by copyright, including for uses related to text and data mining, AI training, Eccrine glands receive both cholinergic and adrenergic innervation, and are controlled , and by the autonomic nervous system.3 Aside from sweating, sympathetic nerve activity also regulates changes in body temperature with respect to the environment via vasoconstrictor nerves primarily associated with norepinephrine.
+In patients with collagen disease, exposure to cold environments can cause of the sympathetic nerves to react abnormally, g causing Raynaud's phenomenon in which small blood vessels contract excessively.4 This causes digital ischaemia and gangrene, especially during winter, thus reducing the quality of life of these patients.
+Recently, it was reported that subcutaneous injection of botulinum toxin, which was widely used as a treatment for hyperhidrosis,5 was effective for improving Raynaud's symptoms and digital ulcers.^{6-8} However, it remains unclear whether its antiperspirant effect contributes to the improvement of Raynaud's symptoms or digital ulcers in patients with collagen disease.
 We suspect that peripheral circulatory disorders derived from abnormal sympathetic reactions may have some effects on sweating responses.
 Therefore, we designed the current trial to evaluate neuroactive sweating in patients with collagen disease and to investigate its association with cutaneous symptoms in peripheral circulation such as Raynaud's phenomenon.